Mahanteshmcb/Vryndara/docs/developer_guide.md

 ## run the uvicorn gateway (make sure you are in root folder)
-uvicorn gateway.main:app --reload --port 8081
+uvicorn gateway.main:socket_app --reload --port 8081
 ----------------------------------------------------------------------------

 ## Create the react ui